gapdays/gapdays2026-spring/index.md

 Please visit the [topics page]({{ site.baseurl }}/topics) for details.
 -->

-The GAP Days Summer 2025 will be the first edition in Koper, Slovenia!
+The GAP Days Spring 2026 will be the first edition in Porto, Portugal!

 <!--
 Since this is the first edition on Belgian soil, the organizers would like